pcre_dfa_exec

 subject Points to the subject string

-length Length of the subject string, in bytes
+length Length of the subject string

 options Option bits